-Just when we were ready to ditch the sweaters and pull out the short shorts, we’ve been hit with the full-force of a typical Queensland summer – rain, rain and more rain.
+Just when we were ready to pull out the sweaters and ditch our denim shorts, we’ve been hit with the full-force of a typical Queensland summer – rain, rain, and more rain.
 But don’t let the wet weather rain on your parade!
 Check out our 25 ideas for rainy day fun, both at home and around town.

 Stay at home…